-The Nena Amundson Lifetime Wellness Program is a collaboration of services and departments on campus that provides education, motivation, and guidance to maintain a healthy living environment.
+The Nena Amundson Lifetime Wellness Program is a collaboration of services and departments on campus.
+It provides education, motivation, and guidance to maintain a healthy living environment.

 Wellness is accessible to all, and the Wellness Program strives to lower the barrier to wellness and well-being.
 We do so by offering ongoing and seasonal programs ranging from cooking classes to fitness challenges to Stress Bingo.

 The Recreational Services Program provides a variety of structured and non-structured programs to enhance the educational mission of the college by encouraging the development of active, healthy lifestyles within a wellness model.

 Multiple departments, including the Wellness Program and Dining Services, and Registered Dietitian Anne Blocker offer comprehensive nutrition services.

 Personal Fitness and Wellness is a required class at Luther.
 It is coordinated through the Department of Health, Physical Education, and Athletic Training.
-This course focuses on the knowledge and skills necessary to develop and maintain a healthy, physically active lifestyle.
+This course focuses on the knowledge and skills necessary to develop and maintain a healthy lifestyle.
 General topics include physical fitness, nutrition, stress management, substance abuse, and disease prevention.

-Part of the Nena Amundson estate gift to Luther supports a competitive distinguished professorship, awarded biennially to a faculty member through evaluation of project proposals by a selection committee.
+Part of the Nena Amundson estate gift to Luther supports a competitive distinguished professorship.
+This is awarded biennially to a faculty member through evaluation of project proposals by a selection committee.

 Special consideration is given to proposals that focus on health and wellness issues for women, as they were central to Amundson's career.